Expert Guide for your Antique Clock Care

 Antique Clock Care

-an antique clock and it's care
+An antique clock and it's care

-5. Good antique clock care requires that adjustments should never require great amounts of force.
+5. Good antique shelf clock care requires that adjustments should never require great amounts of force.
 If so, it is probably due sooner than later for a cleaning and oiling.

 antique clock care and set up